medyan-dev/MEDYANSimRunner.jl/README.md

 #### `setup(job_idx::String; kwargs...) -> header_dict, state`
 Return the header dictionary to be written as the `header.json` file in output.
 Also return the state that gets passed on to `loop` and the state that gets passed to `save_snapshot` and `load_snapshot`.
-Also set the default random number generator seed.

 `job_idx::String`: The job index.
 This is used for multi job simulations.

+The part of `job_idx` after the last "/" is parsed as a positive `BigInt` and set as the default RNG seed right before `setup` is called.

 #### `save_snapshot(step::Int, state; kwargs...)::StorageTrees.ZGroup`
 Return the state of the system as a `StorageTrees.ZGroup`